 - Uucf.org is managed by the UUCF director of communications with assistance from the communications specialist and other staff and volunteers as determined by the director of communications. - Items submitted for posting to the website are subject to editing by communications staff to ensure consistent style and clarity. - Only core UUCF activities may receive home page exposure or links on the home page unless otherwise approved by the Coordinating Team. - UUCF-related groups may request that pages be added for specific purposes.
-Communications staff will determine the placement and content of such pages with input from the group. - For non-core event promotion, the communications staff will be able to produce basic web pages with basic UUCF Realm database payment structures. - The website holds a variety of archived documents for congregational and external use (e.g., board and CT meeting minutes, podcasts).
-The website will make available the latest 2-years' worth of these documents.
+Communications staff will determine the placement and content of such pages with input from the group and approval from the Coordinating Team. - For non-core event promotion, the communications staff will be able to produce basic web pages with basic UUCF Realm database payment structures. - The website holds a variety of archived documents for congregational and external use (e.g., CT and Board meeting minutes and blogs).
+The website will make available the latest 2-years' worth of minutes and 5 years worth of blogs.